hanggrian/socialview/README.md

 Core
 ----
-Lightweight library that comes with `SocialTextView` and `SocialViewImpl` to attach any TextView.
+Lightweight library that comes with `SocialTextView`, `SocialEditText` and `SocialViewImpl` to attach any TextView.
 ```xml
 <com.hendraanggrian.widget.SocialTextView
     android:id="@+id/socialtextview"